namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 - signed up to vimeo

-- first fast over 2 days, ( fish can fast breaker)
+- first fast over 2 days, ( fish from can as fast breaker)
+- also first transpacific fast to japan.
-- stopped using Sleep Ctcle
+- stopped using Sleep Cycle
 - stopped Zero App
 - Started Carb Manager, stopped Noom,...

 - first time requested, downloaded data from Amazon for GDPR link.
 - skateboard, from letgo.com

-- moonlander split keyboard
 - logi ergonomic mouse

+- switched from pandas to polars some time in 2024 .